 Broaching the topic of succession planning has always been culturally sensitive, particularly in Asia.
 However, it remains important to approach the issue across societies, and this needs to be done with understanding and empathy.
 Encouragingly, there is an increasing awareness, especially among younger generations in Asia, that the failure to address succession planning can result in family acrimony and schisms.

-Whilst there are often well-worn excuses for why planning should be dealt with later, the ongoing COVID-19 crisis is a grave reminder that the choice of timing is not always in the hands of a family.
+Whilst there are often well-worn excuses for why planning should be dealt with later, the COVID-19 pandemic served a grave reminder that the choice of timing is not always in the hands of a family.
 Old-school wealth transfer and transition approaches have historically been the norm in Asia and elsewhere – for example, the eldest son inheriting the business, or a patriarchal distribution of wealth favouring sons.
 But these culturally prevalent approaches are no longer a given.

 The mindset change across Asia is resulting in both increased awareness about effective ways to plan for wealth transfers from one generation to the next, and a greater willingness to plan for such transfers.
 This, along with other factors like the increase of different branches within the founding family, and particularly the idea of fairness, is resulting in greater institutionalisation of succession planning across Asia.

-Broadly speaking, Asian business families are substantially younger than those in the US or in Europe, with many of them still led by first generation founders.
+Broadly speaking, Asian business families are substantially younger than those in the US or in Europe.
 Even where the second generation is already involved in the business, patrons often maintain strong direct or indirect control.
 But as these families grow larger and more “extended” like in the West — sometimes running into fifth, sixth or seventh generations — the need for well-considered succession planning becomes even more imperative.

 The changing landscape of family wealth management